Click on a link below to view a list of the different items available at WLBPD@AADL:

 WLBPD has Book Clubs to Go Guides, which include the following resources available in digital audio format, that you may either download or request on a thumb drive; and/or large print format, which you may either download or request as a hardcopy: summary information and reviews of the title(s); author biography; a list of suggested discussion questions and read-alikes; tips for book groups; and evaluation forms so you can let us know what you think of the service.

-Click here for a list of Adult Book Clubs to Go Guides currently available in accessible formats.
+Click here for a list of Adult Book Club Guides currently available in accessible formats.

-Click here for a list of Youth Book Clubs to Go Guides currently available in accessible formats.
+Click here for a list of Youth Book Club Guides currently available in accessible formats.

-Low-vision book clubs are not restricted to selecting only from the 95 titles available through BCTG.
+Low-vision book clubs are not restricted to selecting only from the over 150 titles available through BCTG.
 If at least six weeks notice is provided, and enough resources are available, large print and recorded versions of the resource folder can be developed for other titles on-demand.

 If you qualify for WLBPD service, you are also eligible for all of the following free services!
 Verification of membership with a NLS library such as WLBPD is required.
 In order for us to verify your library membership with any of these services, you are required to sign a WLBPD Release of Information Form.
 Click here to download a release form, or call (734) 327-4224 to have one mailed to you.